Abelian and non-abelian quantum two-block codes: Two-block codes

 While these matrices are not unique, they can always be constructed from the Smith normal form decomposition $A=U_AD_AV_A$, where $U_A$ and $V_A$ are square invertible matrices, and $D_A=\diag(1,\ldots,1,0,\ldots,0)$ has exactly $\rank A$ non-zero elements along the diagonal.
 Namely, we may choose

 With idempotent matrices (\ref{eq:idempotent-EA-FA}), it is easy to express the ranks of block matrices (\ref{eq:css-blocks}).
-Indeed, row and column transformations give (this is a simplified version of more general expressions in Ref.~\onlinecite{Meyer-1970,Meyer-1973})
+Indeed, row and column transformations give (this is a simplified version of more general expressions in Refs.~\onlinecite{Meyer-1970,Meyer-1973})

 and a similar result for the rank of the other matrix,

 In general, $\rank H_Z\neq \rank H_X$.
 However, the equality can be achieved with some additional commutativity conditions.
 For example, if both $E_A$ and $F_A$ commute with $B$, the second terms in the r.h.s.\ of Eqs.~(\ref{eq:rankHx}) and (\ref{eq:rankHz}) are both equal $\rank B-\rank AB$.
 This gives \begin{statement} Suppose that idempotents $E_A$ and $F_A$ in Eq.~(\ref{eq:idempotent-EA-FA}) commute with $B$ in Eq.~(\ref{eq:css-blocks}).
 Then,